-- This was first described in 1972, and was considered as an overlap or combination of systemic lupus erythematosus (SLE), scleroderma, and polymyositis.
+- This was initially considered as an overlap or combination of systemic lupus erythematosus (SLE), scleroderma, and polymyositis.

 - Patients have features of each of these three diseases.
 Typically, they also have very high titres of antinuclear antibodies (ANAs) and antibodies to ribonucleoprotein (anti-RNP).

 - Often the disease evolves to become dominated by features of one of the three component illnesses, most commonly the scleroderma features.

 - Unclassified connective tissue disorders (UCTDs) means that there may be some features of connective tissue disorders such as ANA or perhaps features of three different diseases and it is not possible to classify to a specific disease.
 Follow-up of UCTD shows conversion to a specific disease in about 20%.

 The hereditary forms tend to manifest fairly early in life.
 They are not often apparent at birth but are usually diagnosed before the advent of reproduction.
 The autoimmune forms tend to present after the reproductive years but it is not at all uncommon for them to present before middle age.
 Reproductive problems may be the presenting feature.